Resolving Conflict in Decision-Making for Autonomous Driving: Impact of Conflict

 Each agent $i$ has a finite set of intentions, $A_{i}$, with each intention associated with a cost function, $J_{a}: X^{T} \rightarrow \mathbb{R}, a \in A_{i}$, where $X$ is the state space and $T$ is the trajectory duration.
 An equilibrium to a game, $(a_{i},a_{-i})$, defines a cost function, $J_{i} = J_{a_{i}} + J_{a_{-i}}$.
 Each agent $i$ uses the cost function $J_{i}$ compute an optimal trajectory to achieve the joint intentions.
 We treat the problem as a receding horizon optimal control problem, and use a Model Predictive Control (MPC) planning scheme to solve it.

 The vehicle's state is defined by its $x$ and $y$ position as well as its velocity and heading; $\vec{x} = [x,y,v,\theta] \in X$.
-Vehicles can control their linear acceleration, $a$,and angular acceleration,$\omega$.
+Vehicles can control their linear acceleration, $a$, and angular acceleration, $\omega$.
 Control inputs are of the form $\vec{u}=(a,\omega)$.
-The standard bicycle model, $F: X \times \mathbb{R}^{2} \rightarrow X$ \citep{kong2015} is used to define the vehicle dynamics.
+The standard bicycle model, $F: X \times \mathbb{R}^{2} \rightarrow X$ \citep{kong2015}, is used to define the vehicle dynamics.
 Vehicles are rectangular with length $L=4.6$ metres and width $W=2$ metres.
 Each lane is $4$ metres wide.

-At every iteration of the MPC, each agent generates a trajectory $x^{*}_{i} = \{\vec{x}_{i}^{t}\}, u^{*}_{i} = \{\vec{u}_{i}^{t}\}_{t=0}^{T}$ such that
+At every iteration of the MPC, each agent generates a trajectory $x^{*}_{i} = \{\vec{x}_{i}^{t}\}_{t=0}^{T}, u^{*}_{i} = \{\vec{u}_{i}^{t}\}_{t=0}^{T}$ such that

-For each agent $i$ this method also produces $x^{*}_{-i}, u^{*}_{-i}$ which is the presumed trajectory agent $-i$ will follow, presuming their trajectory is also optimal with respect to $J_{i}$ (this will be the case if the agents are not in conflict as they will have computed the same equilibrium).
+where the index $-i$ identfies the agent not indexed by $i$.
+For each agent $i$ this method also produces $x^{*}_{-i}, u^{*}_{-i}$ which is the trajectory agent $-i$ will follow, presuming their trajectory is also optimal with respect to $J_{i}$ (this will be the case if the agents are not in conflict as they will have computed the same equilibrium).
 These values are discarded by agent $i$.
-The vehicles then follow their respective optimal trajectories for $2$ timesteps before replanning.
+The vehicles then follow their respective optimal trajectories for two timesteps before replanning.
 We presume that at the time of planning the agents have perfect awareness of each other's states.
 A lookahead horizon of $T=4$ seconds is used, with a timestep, $\text{dt}=.2$ seconds.
 The experiment finishes when both agents have completed their objective, or if the trajectory duration exceeds $10$ seconds.